Summerflowerling/NLP_Project/projects/evaluate-news-nlp/README.md

 1. Run `npm run build-dev`
 2. In other terminal run `npm start`

-# How to run this project with Prod mode
+# How to run this project with prod mode

 1. Run `npm run build-prod`

+---

+# What to do if code isn't updated

+1. Delete the dist file
+2. Run `npm run build-prod`
+3. In other terminal run `npm start`
+4. Run `npm run build-dev`
+5. Hard reload the web page.